What a difference 15 years can make.

 Kidman admitted that it was a "deeply painful" place that prompted Urban into recovery, but since, "I've learned an enormous amount having a relationship with someone who is in recovery.
 I'm more than willing to walk it with him.
 The two of us are very committed to our relationship."

 "Meeting Nic and falling in love with Nic and starting a relationship with Nic became—I realize now in hindsight—my sobriety.
-That was how I was able to keep it together," he told Rolling Stone Country two years ago.
+That was how I was able to keep it together," he told Rolling Stone Country in 2014.

-He had ended up checking into rehab just weeks after his prophetically titled Love, Pain and the Whole Crazy Thing came out.
+Urban had ended up checking into treatment just weeks after his prophetically titled Love, Pain and the Whole Crazy Thing came out.

 "I didn't give a s--t about anything except turning a corner in my life and doing whatever it took for that.
 I was very, very blessed to have Nic call an intervention on me.
 I had a tight group of friends around me for the intervention.
 And off I went," he recalled.